 The length of time you can remain in the US on a J-1 visa depends on your specific educational exchange program.

-Yes, a J-1 visa holder is for students who visit the United States in order to teach, study, receive training, or demonstrate special skills.
+Yes, a J-1 visa holder can study in the US.
+The J-1 Visa is for students who visit the United States in order to teach, study, receive training or demonstrate special skills.

-Yes, but this does not automatically qualify you for a green card.
+Yes, you can get married on a J-1 Visa, but this does not automatically qualify you for a green card.

-You must leave the US by the date indicated on your I-94 form.
-When your visa expires doesn’t matter.
-A US visa is solely for entry into the United States.
+Yes, you can stay in the US after your J-1 expires, but you must leave the US by the date indicated on your I-94 form.
+It does not matter when your visa expires as a US visa is solely for entry into the United States.